Impact of astrophysical effects on the dark matter mass constraint with 21cm intensity mapping: Method

 \subsubsection{Kolmogolov-Smirnov Test}

-The KS test evaluates whether the underlying distribution functions for two distinct finite samples are the same \cite{KS_1, smirnov1939estimate}.
-In our analysis, we adopt the KS test to discriminate the images or power spectra of CDM and NCDM models.
+The KS test evaluates whether the underlying distribution functions for two distinct finite samples are the same \citep{KS_1, smirnov1939estimate}.
+Our analysis uses the KS test to discriminate the images or power spectra of CDM and NCDM models.

 We use the distributions of the $\chi^2$ values of the power spectra and the outputs from our CNN.
 For the $i$-th test image of dark matter model M, we calculate the $\chi^2$ value of the power spectrum as